-Esterina is a Senior Associate in the Estates team and has practised exclusively in the area of wills, estates and succession law since her admission as a legal practitioner.
+Esterina is a Senior Associate and Accredited Specialist in Wills and Estates who has practised exclusively in the area of wills, estates and succession law since her admission as a legal practitioner.
 Her practice includes comprehensive estate and succession planning with strategies tailored for the individual client, advising on the wide-ranging and varied matters that arise in the administration of deceased estates, and acting in litigation and alternative dispute resolution processes for a variety of estate-related conflicts.

 Esterina acts for and advises private clients from a range of backgrounds, including individuals and families in relation to their estate and succession planning, executors and administrators in applications for Grants of Probate, Letters of Administration and Reseals and the administration of deceased estates according to a will or on intestacy, beneficiaries of deceased estates and trusts in relation to their rights and entitlement, and parties to estate disputes both in the informal resolution of contentious matters and in initiating and defending litigation proceedings.
 She has also advised on unique succession issues in order to assist with legislative reform.

 Esterina is also an integral member of the McR Private team, supporting our family office and private clients.

 For a number of years, Esterina was involved in the editing and publication of the Elder Law Review, the only refereed journal in Australia concerned with laws and issues affecting older persons, and she published several articles in the journal.
 Esterina was also a member of the inaugural Editorial Board for the text Wills, Probate and Administration Practice (New South Wales) and she co-authored, edited and assisted in the publication of monthly bulletin case updates and annual updates for subscribers to the text.